Iruka-Wolf/iruka-wolf.github.io/index.md

 In spite of its popularity, this specific version of SGM seems to be abandonware as there is no official download for it, only a multitude of afficionado uploads.

 Nevertheless, that's all I use for production!
-I use [Audacity](https://www.audacityteam.org/) for post-production and [ShotCut](www.shotcut.org) for video creation, both of which are free as well.
+I use [Audacity](https://www.audacityteam.org/) for post-production, [GIMP](https://www.gimp.org/) for creating album art, and [ShotCut](www.shotcut.org) for video creation, all of which are free as well.
 I am a proponent of free and especially open-source software to enable amateurs like me and even professionals to exercise their creative freedoms.

 ---